espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 ## Setting up for users

-Assuming, that the administrator has already set up the integration.
+Assuming that the administrator has already set up the integration.

 Go to your user detail view (the menu on the very top-right corner > click on your user name).
 Then, click *External Account* button.